Y0hy0h/lindyhop-aachen/README.md

 3. Execute `<your_output_dir>/lindyhop-aachen`

 ## Deployment
 You can download a precompiled binary along with all necessary files from this [repository's releases](./releases).
+The `dist.zip` contains all files necessary for running a fresh server.

+In case you already have a version, copy only the non-config files.
+Notably, these files should not be overwritten:
+- `Rocket.toml`: Your Rocket server config.
-In case you want to keep your old database, be aware that you might need to migrate it to a new format.
+- `db/`: Your database.
+Be aware that you might need to migrate your existing database to a new format.

 [cargo-watch]: https://github.com/passcod/cargo-watch
 [Node.js]: https://nodejs.org/en/